 Suppose Morgan was to purchase her insect graphics from Creative Market for commercial use (meaning, she bought the ‘Commercial’ license at checkout).
 In that case, she can create and sell her flashcards as initially intended.

 Could Morgan put the piece of content over a colored shape to provide some dimension?
 Absolutely.
-Does that classify as an original design?
-Some might say yes; some might say no.
+Would that classify as an original design?
+Some might say yes, and some might say no.

-She could get more creative with her design, but then it might negatively affect the intent of the homeschooling product.
+She could be more creative with her design, but this might negatively affect the intent of the homeschooling product.

 You can always contact Canva Support for more clarity or if you’re unsure about any potential license violations.